absmach/magistrala-ui/README.md

 ## Dev Guide

 UI code is formatted using [prettier](https://prettier.io/).
 To install prettier, check the [installation guide](https://github.com/NiklasPor/prettier-plugin-go-template).
+Node.js and npm are required to install prettier.

 Install prettier and prettier-plugin-go-template using the following command: